What Types of Securities Fraud Cases Go to FINRA Arbitration?

 What Outcomes Are Possible in FINRA Arbitration Cases?

-• Financial Recovery: Some investors recover losses when the evidence shows misconduct caused the damage.
+- Financial Recovery: Investors may recover losses if the evidence shows broker misconduct contributed to the damage.

 When Investment Losses May Qualify for Arbitration